URpineapple/VisualStudio-CodeTheme-Earth/README.md

 ## **Description**

-**"Earth"** is a color theme designed to provide an eye-relaxing experience for users.
+**"Salad"** is a color theme designed to provide an eye-relaxing experience for users.
 It has deep support for **HTML**, **CSS**, and **JavaScript**.

-Dark themes may look cool but could also get your eyes tired very easily.
-That's why I created this color theme using light green and dark blue.
-I personally found it surprisingly comfortable to work with.
-Hope you can enjoy using it as well.
+Dark color themes may look cool but could also be exhausting to look at.
+That's why I created this color theme using light green and dark blue as my main color, which I found to be surprisingly comfortable to work with.
+It's as healthy as a salad except it's for your eyes.
+Hope you can enjoy using it as well!!!

 *Don't forget to give me a five-star review if you like my work!*